Namr/Connected/README.md

 * The edge files should have one number per line (and be nodeSize * nodeSize in length where nodeSize is the number of nodes in your .node file)
 * Edge files can also be in the format where each line has nodeSize many data points, and the file has nodeSize number of lines
 * graph signal data should be in a plaintext file, with one number per line, and it should have nodeSize number of lines
+* Brain Mesh Files should be in the .nv format

 ## Usage Guide
 ### Navigation and Camera Controls